autumn-Days/University-programs/projects/DS2-ED2/README.md

 3. Hash table with open adressing
 4. Hash table with separate chaining

+#### 2.2.2 Dependencies

+For treating special characters from other languages, such as russian, mandarin or portuguese, it was used the `icu` library.
+For this reason it must be installed system wide before using the program.
+Also, the program must be compiled using `g++` version 17 or superior.

-### 2.2.2 Compilation and execution
+### 2.2.3 Compilation and execution

-To compile the program, you just need to run `g++ main.cpp` and, since this is a `CLI` program, you will have to use it just like if you were using some comamand in the terminal.
+To compile the program, you just need to run `g++ -std=c++17 main.cpp -o <executable's name> -licuuc -licui18n` and, since this is a `CLI` program, you will have to use it just like if you were using some comamand in the terminal.
 The syntax is:

 ```
 <executable name> <data structure choosed> <book name>.txt